Romaindu35/GoldenForge/README.md

 ## Download
-You can try the last release in [the release tab](https://github.com/GoldenForge/GoldenForge/releases).
-Jenkins not available yet.
+You can try the last stable release in [the release tab](https://github.com/GoldenForge/GoldenForge/releases). nightly builds can be foudn on [Jenkins](http://download.modcraftmc.fr:8080/job/GoldenForge/) !

 ## Compiling from sources